Welcome to Reception

 • Your child will take part in Shared Reading with an adult, across the week.

 • Children are provided with a fruit or vegetable snack each day as well as milk (this is currently provided for pupils by the Government until they are 5 years old).
-A milk alternative can be brought into school in a small bottle or flask with their name on, but please remember that we are an allergy aware school and these products cannot contain nuts.

 • Children in Reception are eligible for Universal Infant Free School Meals entitlement.
 You are of course welcome to send your child in with a packed lunch (please remember nothing in these should include nuts).